How Do I Vote in Person on Election Day?

 - Register to vote – Eligible Georgians can register to vote through the Secretary of State’s Office.
 Check if you are eligible and submit a voter registration application before the deadline.
 Additionally, please check whether your voter registration is active on the Secretary of State’s My Voter Page.

 - Have a valid photo identification (ID) – Georgia residents must show a valid photo ID when voting in person.
 Acceptable forms of voter identification include a driver’s license or a U.S. passport.
-The State of Georgia also offers a free ID Card, which can be issued at any County Board of Registrar's Office and can be used to vote.
+The State of Georgia also offers a free voter ID card, which can be issued at any County Board of Registrar's Office and can be used to vote.

 - Find the next election – View a list of upcoming elections and voter registration deadlines on the Secretary of State’s election calendar.